tokenetes/website/content/docs/configuration-guide/tratteria-config.md

 ##### accessEvaluationAPI (Optional)

-Tratteria supports access evaluation of transactions before issuing TraTs.
-Tratteria supports [AuthZen](https://openid.github.io/authzen/#name-access-evaluations-api) access-evaluation API.
+Tokenetes supports access evaluation of transactions before issuing TraTs.
+Tokenetes supports [AuthZen](https://openid.github.io/authzen/#name-access-evaluations-api) access-evaluation API.

 This is an optional configuration.
 When configured, it requires the following: